-It is a basic expectation that students will attend class; therefore, attendance in class should not be a substantive basis for grading.
+It is a basic expectation that students will attend class; therefore, attendance should not be a substantive basis for grading.
 It is advisable, however, to articulate a clear policy on absences on the syllabus.

 If you choose to assign a participation grade to students, please provide students with clear guidelines regarding your expectations, as well as evaluative feedback throughout the semester.